Instantaneous Frequency in Power Systems using the Teager-Kaiser Energy Operator: Case Studies

 \subsection{Voltage Measurements at a PV Power Plant}

-To further assess the performance of the proposed $\omega_{\text{TI}}$ and $\omega_{\text{TV}}$, we consider actual field measurements of the voltage at the point of connection to the grid of a PV power plant in Moralejo, Spain.
-From this data, the first requirement for an accurate computation of $\omega_{\text{TV}}$ is to filter both $v'$ and $v''$ measurements, while for $\omega_v$, only $v'$ is filtered.
+We consider field measurements of the voltage at the point of connection to the grid of a PV power plant in Moralejo, Spain.
+Accurate computation of local derivative-based estimators under noisy measurements requires filtering; in this case, $\omega_{\text{TV}}$ requires filtering both $v'$ and $v''$, whereas $\omega_v$ only requires filtering $v'$.

-Results in Fig. \ref{pv}, show that both $\omega_{\text{TI}}$ and $\omega_{\text{TV}}$ closely match $\omega_v$.
-Although $\omega_{\text{TI}}$ does not account for magnitude variations, the combined effect of voltage filtering and the inherently slow dynamics of $\rho$ under realistic operating conditions makes this approximation practically equivalent to the full time-varying estimation.
-These results indicate that $\omega_{\text{TI}}$ provides a close approximation of instantaneous frequency, whereas $\omega_{TV}$ results in a more precise but also slightly more demanding, in terms of numerical computation, estimation.
+Results in Fig.~\ref{pv} show that $\omega_{\text{TI}}$ and $\omega_{\text{TV}}$ follow the dominant trend of $\omega_v$, although visible discrepancies appear during intervals affected by measurement noise, filtering, and derivative sensitivity.
+These discrepancies are expected because $\omega_{\text{TV}}$ requires higher-order derivative information, whereas $\omega_v$ only requires first-order derivatives.
+Although $\omega_{\text{TI}}$ does not account explicitly for magnitude variations, the combined effect of voltage filtering and the inherently slow dynamics of $\rho$ under realistic operating conditions makes this approximation practically very close to the full time-varying estimate.

-In this case, the former offers an approximate yet reliable alternative that is especially attractive for real-time applications, particularly when compared with more complex approaches such as PLL-based frequency estimation.
-Compared with $\omega_v$, the proposed approach takes advantage of the robustness of TKEO and offers a frequency definition that decomposes it into different terms, the relevance of each of which can be assessed individually.
-The bulk of the estimation is given by $\teoC(\bar v)/|\bar{v}|^2$ whereas the voltage magnitude rate of change terms can be understood as \enquote{corrections} of the former term.
-These corrections determine the accuracy of the approximated expression that returns $\omega_{TI}$.
+Thus, $\omega_{\text{TI}}$ provides a reliable and computationally simpler approximation of instantaneous frequency, whereas $\omega_{\text{TV}}$ yields a more precise estimate when the correction terms associated with magnitude dynamics become relevant.
+Compared with $\omega_v$, the proposed approach also provides a decomposition of frequency estimation into interpretable terms: the dominant contribution is given by $\teoC(\bar v)/|\bar{v}|^2$, while the magnitude-rate terms act as corrections that determine the accuracy of the simplified expression $\omega_{\text{TI}}$.